dadkakdead/MyBoss/README.md

 [here]: <https://docs.microsoft.com/en-us/visualstudio/vsto/vba-and-office-solutions-in-visual-studio-compared>
 [there]: <https://docs.microsoft.com/en-us/office/dev/add-ins/overview/office-add-ins#StartBuildingApps_TypesofApps>

-### What is the right data format? ###
-Take a look at [example input data].
-Basic rules:
-1. Each spreadsheet represents a full org structure.
-It must include all employees.
-2. One employee — one line.
-3. Minimum required data for every employee (not CEO) - 4 fields:
-    - Employee Surname
-    - Employee Name
-    - Reports To Surname (manager's surname)
-    - Reports To Name (manager's name)
-4. Minimum required data for CEO - 2 fields:
-    - Employee Surname
-    - Employee Name
-5. CEO must have these fields empty (because nobody is managing CEO):
-    - Reports To Surname
-    - Reports To Name
-    - Dotted Line Manager Surname
-    - Dotted Line Manager Name

 ### How to customize MyBoss on my own? ###
 1. To customize core, you will have to use Office Visual Basic Editor, since VBA code is stored inside the *MyBoss.pptm* file in binary format.